 Click on Record and the Live View through the web browser will be directly recorded to the specific location on the local hard drive, which could be configured in the File Location page.
 The default storage location for the web recording is: C:\.
-Please refer to section File Location for further details.
+Please see File Location (Snapshots and Web Recording), p.
+79 for further details.

-Manual Trigger (A) (On/Off)
+Manual Trigger (On/Off)

 Click on Manual Trigger to activate/deactivate the manual trigger.
-Please refer to section Manual Trigger of the next chapter for further details.
+Please see Manual Trigger, p.
+66 for further details.